Fall Bass Fishing on Lake George, NY

 Hauge Boat Launch

-My best largemouth spot in the North Basin is near the Hague boat launch.
-There is a weed bed that starts several hundred yards out from the shore and north of the launch.
-These weeds continue south just past the launch where they then dip back into the shoreline.
-This is definitely wacky worm country.
+One of my top largemouth bass spots in the North Basin is near the Hague boat launch.
+There’s a weed bed that begins several hundred yards out from the shore and extends north of the launch.
+The weed bed continues south past the launch, dipping back toward the shoreline.
+This is prime wacky worm territory, and you’ll find that bass tend to hang around these weeds.

 Other Types of Fish Species in Lake George